Orange wine: History

+Eighteenth and Nineteenth-century accounts describe skin-contact fermentation in qvevri as the standard method for making white wine in much of Kakheti region, which was mainly sold in Tbilisi.
+During the Soviet era (1921-1991), industrial wineries adopted so called "European-style" white winemaking, leading to a decline in commercial qvevri skin-contact wine production.
+The tradition, however, continued in communities and households and experienced a revival after Georgia's independence in 1991.

-The practice has a long history in winemaking dating back hundreds of years in Slovenia and Friuli-Venezia Giulia, and thousands of years in the Eastern European wine producing country of Georgia.
-The practice was repopularized by Italian and Slovenian winemakers, after visiting Georgia and importing qvevris, initially in the cross-border Friuli-Venezia Giulia wine and Gorizia Hills regions, while there is also production in Spain, Slovenia, Croatia, Slovakia, Austria, Germany, New Zealand, California, and China.
+The practice was repopularized by Italian and Slovenian winemakers after visiting Georgia and importing qvevris, initially in the cross-border Friuli-Venezia Giulia wine and Gorizia Hills regions, while there is also production in Spain, Slovenia, Croatia, Slovakia, Austria, Germany, New Zealand, California, and China.

-Skin-fermented white wines were common in Italy up until the 1950s and 1960s, but fell out of fashion when technically 'correct' and fresh white wines came to dominate the market.
+Skin-fermented white wines were common in Italy until the 1950s and 1960s, but fell out of fashion when technically 'correct' and fresh white wines came to dominate the market.

 Terminology

 The popular term orange wine was coined by a British wine importer, David A. Harvey, in 2004.
 This style of wines can also be known by their color references of having an amber or orange tinge that the base white wine receives due to its contact with the coloring pigments of the grape skins.

 In Georgia, skin-contact white wine is known as “karvisperi ghvino", which translates as amber wine.
 This term was introduced by Sandro Shanshiashvili in his 1920 poem "Wine".
+The term qvevri wine (Georgian: ქვევრის ღვინო, qvevris ghvino) is also commonly used term in Georgia, although both red and white wines, with or without skin maceration, can be made in qvevri.